 A Caring Hand accepts Personal Pay and Long Term Care Insurances to provide cares while your loved one remains in the comfort of their home.
 Quality of care is our priority.
 Location is not a concern for us.
-We can get a caregiver to you day or night.
+We can get a Boise in-home caregiver to you day or night.
 Whether it’s eight in the morning or midnight, we understand unexpected situations and our staff is on call 24 hours a day, 365 days of the year to assist you with your needs.
-We work with our Private Pay clients to insure the cost of care is affordable for their house hold.
+We work with our Private Pay clients to insure the cost of our Boise senior care services are affordable for their house hold.
 Depending on need and skill, cost varies to meet the need of your loved one.

 Why A Caring Hand?

 Clients choose A Caring Hand for many reasons.
 One reason is the high quality of care they receive.
 Another reason is that A Caring Hand carefully screens each employee with a thorough reference and background check to ensure both quality of service and client safety.
-Each elderly home care employee in Twin Falls has a pre-employment drug test.
+Each of our Boise in-home caregivers has a pre-employment drug test.
 We work with a number of Long Term Care Insurance agencies to provide quality compassion care for those who need extra assistance for post-hospital care.

 Our main goal is continuity of care with a regular scheduled caregiver who knows you and your needs.
 Our initial care consultant will make sure that we are familiar with every aspect of our client’s personal and medical history.
 Working together with your family or health care provider they as a team create a care plan specific for your needs.

-For more information please call for a free consultation today.
+For more information about our Boise senior care services, please call for a free consultation today.